It scares me sometimes when I think about the big decisions I’ve made on gut feel and will probably continue to make relying on my instincts.

 I’m no data scientist.
 I have had to learn the ins and outs of our AI pretty fast.
 And because our technology is at work in the people space, I’m learning how to ensure the AI is safe, fair and our customers trust it and us to do the right thing with it.

-A machine is infinitely more obliging and easier to understand than a human in responding to direction.
-Because it has no feelings, it’s going to be free of the biases humans bring to these critical decision.
+Because it has no feelings, it’s going to be free of the biases humans bring to these critical decisions.
 Plus machines are more malleable to learning and way faster at it.
 This is more critical these days when roles are changing dynamically and swiftly as industries are disrupted.

 Our job is to augment your intelligence and ability to make the right decision.
 By knowing how people treat others, what drives them, and their values, you become better informed about the real DNA of a person and how they might function in your team.

-There is no perfect method for sure to make the right decision.
 But if I have to choose between trusting biased humans and (a sometimes) biased machine they create, I know which one I would trust more.
-At least with a machine you can actually test for the bias, remove it, and re-train it.
+At least with a machine, you can actually test for the bias, remove it, and re-train it.

 Get our insights newsletter to stay in the loop on how we are evolving PredictiveHire